leanne-young/dataplotting/README.md

 ### opto_autopy_masked_ppk_obstacle.bonsai
 Bonsai workflow to record trials, calculate XY coordinates of the larvae centroid, and facilitate control of the LED with `obstacle_ppk.py` by communicating with the Arduino microcontroller.

+### AspectRatio_AnglePlot.py
+Plots the aspect ratio of the ellipse (larva) by time to quantify body reorientations.
+Variables can be changed to plot the adjusted angles of the ellipse by time, which show body orientation.

+### AR_Comparison.py
+Compares the average aspect ratio of the fed larva and of the starved larva as a bar graph.